-By enabling selective sync in a Tresorit Folder, you can exclude certain files and subfolders from syncing to your computer, which comes in handy if you don’t have enough space on your hard drive to store all the data.
+By enabling selective sync in a Tresorit Folder, you can exclude specific files and subfolders from syncing to your computer, which comes in handy if you don’t have enough space on your hard drive to store all the data.

 Duplicates and empty folders

 💡 Why is that?
 Files and folders that are used by an application cannot be modified or deleted from your computer.
 When a synced file is currently in use by another user, modifications you make won’t sync on their computer until they close the file.
-During that time, the old file and its parent folder is still available on their computer and it will sync to the cloud, creating an empty folder.
+During that time, the old file and its parent folder are still available on their computer and will sync to the cloud, creating an empty folder.

 How to fix it